|GBPS Discussion Boards

 Another one for your scrapbook is the 20p turquoise stamp also known as a sea green shade that first appeared in public on the 23rd of August 1988 printed on a coated paper classified as ACP (advanced coated paper), the trouble is someone has forgot to mention that two basic papers that was coated have been used to print this stamp, and with the use of the damp paper procedure I was able to discriminate between the two varieties that exist, one being on a paper that is opaque when damp and not fluorescent and another that is translucent when damp but fluorescent under longwave UV.

 <See the two attachments>

-There are many more values with variations of paper yet to be discovered using this method.
+There are possibly many more values with variations of paper yet to be discovered using this method.

 Perhaps Scott Kibby the new decimal Machin consultant may be able to add a few comments or additional information as to my findings relating to the damp paper method and CONTAMINATED papers discovered, or could it be he is unaware of the differences that I have found !

-Here are a couple of 22p stamps both with different base papers, issued within a month of each other in 1991, the dinosaur stamp being printed on a non-fluorescent base paper whilst the roses stamp was printed on a highly fluorescent one, both stamps have the conventional FCP >
+Here are a couple of 22p stamps both with different base papers, issued within a month of each other in 1991, the dinosaur stamp being printed on a non-fluorescent base paper whilst the roses stamp was printed on a highly fluorescent one, both stamps having conventional FCP >

 Please note that all stamps depicted in the following two attachments were damp at the time the shots were taken.